What Injuries Qualify for Workers' Comp in Ohio?

 Proof the injury occurred while performing work duties

-Without proof, a workers’ compensation insurance company may deny your claim.
-Injury lawyers and comp lawyers know how to present evidence effectively to help injured workers.
+Without proper proof, an insurance provider may deny your claim.
+Injury lawyers know how to present evidence effectively to reduce risk of denial and ensure an injured worker receives benefits.

 Why Claims Get Denied

-Even legitimate workers’ compensation cases may face denial.
+Even legitimate claims may be denied by carriers.
 Common reasons include:

 Employer disputes over whether it was work-related